joshbduncan/joshbduncan.com/content/pages/about.md

 ---
-title: Dad.
+title: Dad x 2.
 Designer.
 Maker.
 Fun Haver.
 ---

 Hi there, my name is Josh!
 I'm a designer by trade but love tinkering with all sorts of things.
 Right now I'm all in on programming 👨‍💻 and automation ⚙️, and sometimes I write about what I've learned.
 Maybe you can find something useful here. ✌️